Blind Lake (novel)

 Blind Lake is a science fiction novel by Canadian writer Robert Charles Wilson.
 It was published in 2003, and won a Prix Aurora Award for Best Long Form and was nominated for the Hugo Award for Best Novel, both in 2004.

 Plot summary

-The novel deals with a government installation at Blind Lake, Minnesota, where scientists observe sentient life on a planet 51 light-years away, using telescopes powered by Bose-Einstein condensate-based quantum computers that have advanced beyond human understanding.
+The novel deals with a government installation at Blind Lake, Minnesota where scientists observe sentient life on a planet 51 light-years away, using telescopes powered by Bose-Einstein condensate-based quantum computers that have advanced beyond human understanding.
 A sudden and unexplained facility lockdown extends into a long-term quarantine.

-Observation department head Marguerite Hauser tries to carry on with her work studying the alien life while taking care of her socially-challenged daughter Tess, warding off her ex-husband Ray, and deciding how she feels about houseguest and disgraced journalist Chris.
+The Observation department, observing a civilisation on 47 Ursa Majoris E, headed by Marguerite Hauser tries to carry on with the work of studying the alien life while taking care of her socially-challenged daughter Tess, warding off her ex-husband Ray, and deciding how she feels about houseguest and disgraced journalist Chris.
+Hauser and her fellow scientists observe everyday life in a city of lobster-like aliens; they cannot contact the aliens in any way and do not understand their language.

+Then, without warning, a military cordon is imposed on the Blind Lake site.
+All communication with the outside world is cut off.
+Food and other vital supplies are delivered by remote control.
+The scientists, nevertheless, go on with their research.
+The ending provides an inconceivable surprise, as it turns out, the alien on 47 Ursa Majoris E has been aware that it has been watched and has in turn been observing the humans at Blind Lake.